rmsk2/rustpwman/README.md

 Tip: You can pipe the output of `rustpwman` to a program that places the data it reads via stdin in the clipboard.
 This works even under Windows which offers the `clip` command for this purpose.
 Under Linux `xsel` can be used and MacOS provides the `pbcopy` command.
-When you use `clip` under Windows you have to be aware that non ASCII characters may not be displayed correctly when pasting the data copied by `clip`.
+When you use `clip` under Windows you have to be aware that non ASCII characters may not be displayed correctly when pasting the data copied by `clip.exe`.
+Alternatively you can use the `Copy to clipboard` menu entry for this purpose.

 ### Quit